-- Setup a vessel ready for emergency departure from installations - Appropriate initial actions in response to system failure - Holding the vessel in the one position and keep the heading within 10 degrees in good and adverse weather/wind condition using only using CPP/FPP Azimuths and thrusters after a worst case failure.
-Monitor vessel speed with DGPS or DP screen. - Moving the vessel sideway away from danger only using CPP/FPP Azimuths and thrusters after a worst case failure - The importance of situational awareness both visually and with electronic aids - Emergency DP Bridge Resource Management
+- 14.1 Setup a vessel ready for emergency departure from installations - 14.2 Appropriate initial actions in response to system failure - 14.3 Holding the vessel in the one position and keeping the heading within 10 degrees in good and adverse weather/wind condition only using CPP/FPP Azimuths and thrusters after a worst case failure.
+Monitor vessel speed with DGPS or DP screen. - 14.4 Moving the vessel sideway away from danger only using CPP/FPP Azimuths and thrusters after a worst case failure - 14.5 The importance of situational awareness both visually and with electronic aids - 14.6 Emergency DP Bridge Resource Management